kuspoes/qurandownloader/README.md

 personal reciters (in the reciterList dict object), however the user is free to add his or her own list from a file when executing the script.

-1. In every request for download an MP3 file, the name pre of the reciter must be supplied with:
+1. In every request for download an MP3 file, the name of the reciter must be supplied with:
 <pre>
--r preName or --reciter preName
+-r Name or --reciter Name
 </pre>
-preName is anything you wish to call your reciter.
+<code>Name</code> is anything you wish to call your reciter.

 2. Multiple reciters can be requested:
 <pre>
-qurandownloader --reciter preName1 --reciter preName2 -r preName 3.
+qurandownloader --reciter Name1 --reciter Name2 -r Name 3.
 </pre>
 If the MP3 recitations exist on the remote server exist, each recitation will be downloaded.